maximilianGord/city_guide/README.md

 How to run this project

-1) Clone this project
+1) Clone this project and navigate into the city_guide folder
 2) Go to groq.com and get an API Key.
 3) create a file called .env in the App folder and write GROQ_API_KEY="your api key here"
+4) pip install poetry
+5) poetry lock if you add something to pyproject.toml
+5) poetry sync --no-root
-4) Install streamlit with : pip install streamlit_chat
+6) Install streamlit with : pip install streamlit_chat
-5) Run this project by running streamlit run app/main.py
+7) Run this project by running poetry run streamlit run app/main.py